te-yun/if-sitesearch/docs/FAQ.md

 # Site Search Service

 * What is Site Search?
-    * Site Search is an on-demand SaaS offering from IntraFind Software AG to enable website operators to provide search functionality for their websites.
+    * Site Search is an on-demand **SaaS** offering from IntraFind Software AG to enable website operators to provide search functionality for their websites.
+Hereby Site Search is run and operated by IntraFind whereas you simply integrate the provided Searchbar into your website to use our service.

 * What ist the **advantage of using Site Search** vs using search backends like *Elasticsearch* directly? -
     * Site Search removes Elasticsearch as your direct dependency when introducing a search to a website.
-    In fact Site Search does not only rely on Elasticsearch but on additional components from *IntraFind AG* that **improve the quality of search results**.
+    In fact Site Search does not only rely on Elasticsearch but on additional components from *IntraFind* that **improve the quality of search results**.
 Also Site Search is a **managed service** that removes the burden of operations from your organization.
 Site Search provides you with a simple API that is **tailored** for the purpose to provide a website search with all its specifics.